curiostegui/customer-segmentation-analysis/README.md

-## Instacart Customer Segmentation Analysis
+## Customer Segmentation: Using K-Means Clustering & Decision Trees to Profile Customer Behavior

 In this repository, you will find a data analysis project which was inspired by the Market Basket Classification Kaggle competition.
 Below you can find more information.